doekman/doekman.github.io/_drafts/2020-09-22-Pretty-printing-JSON-with-a-twist.md

 **TLDR;** You _can_ pretty print JSON in a different manner.
 [Try it here][json_pp.js].

 My second programming language was Turbo Pascal.
-And from a BBS-pal I learned a notation in Pascal that has the _semicolon_ (statement separators) at the start of the line!
-Instead of at the end of the line, as most people did.
-And now I want to see if I can pretty-print JSON this way using Python and JavaScript.
-Just for the record: Pascal uses semicolons as statement _separator_, where languages like C use them as statement _terminator_.
+And from a BBS-pal I learned a notation in Pascal that has the _semicolon_ at the _start_ of the line, instead of at the end of the line, as most people did.
+Sometimes I still do the same with JSON.

+In this blog, I want to explore how such formatting can be done using Python and JavaScript.
+Just for the record: Pascal uses semicolons as statement _separator_, where as languages like C use them as statement _terminator_.

 To make clear what I want, here's an example JSON file in the desired layout: